-England will try to 'operate in same way' - Stokes
+England to remain aggressive v India - Stokes

-England v India: Ben Stokes says hosts will try to 'operate in same way'
+England v India: Ben Stokes says hosts will maintain aggressive approach

 Last updated on .From the section Cricket